printfoo/nlp-interpretability/README.md

 - *Local explanation* is focused on what a model depends on locally, e.g., a saliency map shows what a model is *focusing on*.
 - *Explanation by example*.
 Humans can also justify decisions by analogy, therefore a model can list several examples that are considered similar to the input, e.g., neighbors of word2vec representations.

-Note that this division is not absolute, and some properties of interpretability fall inbetween a mixture of both.
+Note that this division is not absolute, and some properties of interpretability fall in between a mixture of both.

 Under these properties, the authors note that *linear models are not strictly more interpretable than neural networks*, e.g., linear models with high dimensional features lose simulatability, with ill-curated features lose decomposability.
 Also, *humans are not strictly more interpretable than neural networks*, either, as humans exhibit none of the transparency properties.

-**The rest of the reading list contains technical papers focused on *explainability***. *Transparency* often requires specialized architechtural choice of neural networks, e.g., , that do not yet reach accuracies comparable to blackbox approach, while *explainability* can be achieved by imposing constraints on exisiting neural network architechtures.
+**The rest of the reading list contains technical papers focused on *explainability***. *Transparency* often requires a specialized architectural choice of neural networks, e.g., module networks, that do not yet reach accuracies comparable to blackbox approaches, while *explainability* can be achieved by imposing constraints on existing neural network architectures.

 [Towards a Rigorous Science of Interpretable Machine Learning](https://arxiv.org/pdf/1702.08608.pdf) (Doshi-Velez and Kim, 2017) discussed a taxonomy to evaluate interpretability, which includes: